itratrahman/py_algo/README.md

-# py_algo
+# py_algo (IN PROGRESS)

 ## Package Description
 This repository has python implementation of all the fundamental data structures and algorithms.
+One of the next courses I am going to create will be on "Algorithms and Data Structures", and this repo is a sample.
 It contains python implementation of fundamentals data structures, search, sort, math, and graph algorithms.
 The package is self-contained; and unit tested & system tested using nose.

 ## Folder Description
 - `py_algo` - contains python package which contains python implementation of all the fundamental data structures and algorithms.